 Haven’t been listening to Spotify as much as you thought you would?
 Cancel it.
 Only watch one or two cable shows but pay for the full package?
 Cut the cord and move to a subscription service like Netflix or Hulu.
 You could even try kicking your Starbucks habit or starting to look for free weekend activities — there are many ways to trim down your expenses.
 Then be sure to take those extra dollars and use them to pay more toward your debt.

-To determine the average credit card debt among U.S. Credit Karma members, we looked at the open credit card accounts of more than 85 million members in March 2019.
+To determine the average credit card debt among U.S. Credit Karma members, we looked at the open credit card accounts of more than 82 million members in April 2020.
 In aggregate, we analyzed the amount of credit card debt carried by certain age groups and VantageScore 3.0 credit score bands, information based on TransUnion credit reports.
-We also looked at aggregate zip code data in members’ TransUnion credit reports to develop a list of cities where members held the most average credit card debt.
+We also looked at aggregate ZIP code data in members’ TransUnion credit reports to develop a list of cities where members held the most average credit card debt.
 Specifically, we studied a list of the most populous cities based on U.S. Census data.